 By Garrett Hawkins

-Garrett Hawkins is a farmer and president of Missouri Farm Bureau.
-This column was originally published by Missouri Farm Bureau.
+Garrett Hawkins is president of Missouri Farm Bureau.
+This column was previously published by MOFB and is re-published with permission.